Welcome to today's edition of the Rush 24-7 podcast.

 Thanks to rising food and gasoline prices, which is thanks to inflation, which is thanks to Ben Bernanke.

-A record 18.3% of the nation's total personal income was a payment from the government for social security, Medicare food stamps, unemployment benefits, and other programs in 2010.
+A record 18.3% of the nation's total personal income was a payment from the government for Social Security, Medicare, food stamps, unemployment benefits, and other programs in 2010.

 Wages accounted for the lowest share of income, 51%, since the government began keeping track in 1929.

-This is the 40 year plan.
+This is the 40-year plan.

 This is the essence of patience.

-Well, 50 if you count, starting from the Great Depression era, to get here.
+It has taken them 40 years, well, 50 if you count, starting from the Great Depression era, to get here, maybe 60.

 So how do you call yourself an independent and vote for the Democrat Party, which is all about total dependence?